menandmice/micetro_docs/guides/user-manual/networks.rst

 Copying or Exporting Networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Micetro enables you to copy and/or export data, including networks, to ...?
+Micetro enables you to copy and/or export data, including networks.
 You can select up to 500 rows to export or copy at a given time.
+If you want to export or copy more than 500 rows, refer to :ref:`webapp-reporting`.

 .. note::
-  If you want to export or copy more than 500 rows, refer to :ref:`webapp-reporting`.
+  In Micetro, it's possible to copy and/or export all kinds of data following the same process.
+This includes but is not limited to services, devices, records, zones, and users.

 **To export networks**:

 1. Select the network(s) you want to export.

-2. On the Row menu (...), select :guilabel:`Export`.
+2. On the Row :guilabel:`...` menu, select :guilabel:`Export`.

 .. image:: ../../images/networks-export-copy.png
      :width: 85%